Set You Free (N-Trance song)

 "Set You Free" is a song written and recorded by English rave band N-Trance, featuring vocals from English singer Kelly Llorenna.
 It was officially released as a single in October 1993 by label All Around the World but did not chart until a re-release in April the following year, just making the UK top 40 at number 39.
 Another re-release in January 1995 was much more successful, peaking at number two in the UK.
-Same year, it was included on the band's debut album, Electronic Pleasure (1995).
-Later, it was remixed and re-released in 2001, this time reaching number four.
-Its accompanying music video was directed by prolific music video director Steve Price.
+It was later included on the band's debut album, Electronic Pleasure (1995).
+The song was remixed and re-released in 2001, this time reaching number four.
+Its accompanying music video was directed by Steve Price and filmed on location in the UK.

 Background

 The song was inspired by a night out in the Haçienda in Manchester that N-Trance's Kevin O'Toole had in 1989.
 "They used to pass round pints of water, and a woman came up to me and I felt her heartbeat through her top," he said.
 "The songs created a diary of what was happening at the time."

 Llorenna was only 16 when she recorded the vocals in 1992.
 She told Vice: "Kevin [O'Toole] and Dale [Longworth, the other member of N-Trance] came into my college and asked if anyone sung, and everyone replied 'Kelly sings!'"
 They later headed to O'Toole's bedroom studio to do a vocal demo.
 For Llorenna, her vocals "captured that childhood moment in time.
 It was just me and five lads in a transit van going up to Belfast or Glasgow every week, playing the song for petrol money."
 She claims that when people hear the opening of the song, which features thunder, lightning and rain, "their faces light up, and they're transported back to where they were."